jscarton/docker-go-base-project/README.md

-# docker-go-base-prject
+# docker-go-base-project

 This is the most basic way to build and run a go app on docker.
-The mypackage folder was placed to show how to create custom packages and use them in your app
+The _mypackage_ folder was placed to show how to create custom packages and use them in your app.

 ## How to build image